aeporreca/tree/README.md

 # The `tree` Python library

-A simple (arbitrary arity) tree library in Python for an introductory computer science course with Python code.
+A simple (arbitrary arity) tree library in Python for an introductory computer science course with Python code, with a minimum of useful error messages.

+The following examples show the usage of the library:

 ```python
 from tree import Leaf, Node, is_leaf, key, arity, child